kadiogluberke/bmls_24_project/README.md

 # nytaxi

-This repository originates from a project developed during the *Building ML Solutions* course at Harbour.Space University in July 2024.
+This repository originates from a project developed during the *Building ML Solutions* course at Harbour.Space University in August 2024.
 The original project repository can be found [here](https://github.com/building-ml-hs).
 This repository was created for personal exploration and experimentation.

 Please also check my brilliant friend [Humberto Yusta Gómez](https://github.com/humbertoyusta), who is also a contributor to the project.